notmuch/notmuch/doc/man7/notmuch-sexp-queries.rst

 ``added``
     Match all messages containing "added", but also those containing "add", "additional", "Additional", "adds", etc... via stemming.

+``(and Bob Marley)``
+    Match messages containing words "Bob" and "Marley", or their stems The words need not be adjacent.

+``(not Bob Marley)``
+    Match messages containing neither "Bob" nor "Marley", nor their stems,

 .. |q1| replace:: :math:`q_1`
 .. |q2| replace:: :math:`q_2`